 During the construction or renovation process the fire department requires inspections to ensure conformity to the approved plans and compliance to all applicable codes and ordinances.
 A fire department inspector conducts an on-site inspection at least twice: at the 80 percent stage and then at 100 percent completion of the project.
 When applicable, an inspector will require an inspection of the fire sprinkler system.
 Normally, we will perform an inspection the day following the request.
 If a project fails an inspection, we will schedule another time to re-inspect.
 Once a project passes the final inspection, a certificate of occupancy is issued.

-Our offices are located next door to Marietta City Hall on the second floor of Fire Station #51, 112 Haynes St. For plan review questions, call Keith Person at 770-794-5459.
+Our offices are located next door to Marietta City Hall on the second floor of Fire Station 51, 112 Haynes Street.
+For plan review questions, contact Keith Person at 770-794-5459.